 Aotearoa New Zealand’s focus on climate change applies across MFAT’s work at a global, regional and national level.

-We are guided by Aotearoa New Zealand’s International Climate Change Engagement Plan, below.
+You can see Aotearoa New Zealand’s International Climate Change Engagement Plan 2023 [PDF, 308 KB].

 MFAT leads New Zealand’s work to build international collaboration.
 We encourage ambitious global climate action, and ensure New Zealand is complying with our international obligations.

 We also look for opportunities offshore that support New Zealand’s transition to a low emissions future and that of other countries.
 This can be through our trade agreements and economic engagements.
 We look for opportunities for New Zealand suppliers of climate-related technologies and services in a world that’s focused on transition too.

 Regionally, our focus is on building Pacific resilience to the impacts of climate change, through our climate finance and through helping draw our Pacific neighbours' priorities and concerns to the attention of the international community.
 See New Zealand's climate action in our region.

 New Zealand actively works with other groups of countries through a range of international climate change initiatives.
 You can see a snapshot of current initiatives below.